sshirokov/hinge/README.md

 ### ZMQ Sockets

-Wrapped around the implementations of the TCP Socket and Server classes allow the deliver of ZeroMQ messages as emitted "data" events and allows the handling of blocking ZeroMQ socket sends with a callback.
+Wrapped around the implementations of the TCP Socket and Server classes allow the delivery of ZeroMQ messages as emitted "data" events and allows the handling of blocking ZeroMQ socket sends with a callback.

 ### Async parallel work pool(s) with calling-thread-local, event-friendly result callbacks